 Designing and publishing a strong Value Proposition for sales is about more than getting the math right.
-It is about understanding how the Value Proposition can and will be used, designing its content, layout and graphics so that it supports customer conversations.
-Using it, testing it and refining it should result in continuing improvement in content, visuals and usability.
+It is about understanding how the Value Proposition can and will be used and designing its content, layout, and graphics so that it supports customer conversations.
+Using it, testing it, and refining it should result in continuing improvement in content, visuals, and usability.
 The resulting Value Proposition is a shared basis for collaboration that can help sales teams win.

 For more information on sales use of Value Propositions see Using Propositions as an Effective Sales Tool